The SIPP Claims Process

-While every case of pension mis-selling may be different in circumstances, we can simplify your journey to achieving recovery of your losses:
+While every case of pension mis-selling may be different in circumstances, generally the process follows these steps:

-- We call you back to discuss your case.
+- They call you back to discuss your case.

-- If we think your case has merit, we send you our claim pack to sign some simple forms.
+- If your case has merit, they will send you a claims pack with to letter of authority to sign & return.

-- On receipt of your forms, we can request your files from any firms that we believe hold information necessary to pursue your claim.
-If you already have the information we need, then providing copies can save a lot of time.
+- On receipt of letter of authority, they can then request your files from any firms that we believe hold information necessary to pursue your claim.
+If you already have the information they need, then providing copies of this can save a lot of time.

-- When we are in possession of all necessary documents, we can then assess case and proceed to making a complaint if appropriate.
+- When the claims processor are in possession of all necessary documents, they can then assess you case in more detail and proceed to making a complaint to the firm if appropriate.

-- We manage the 8 week regulated complaints process to receive a formal response from the firm(s) subject to the complaint(s) , If the response is unsatisfactory then we escalate your matter to the Financial Ombudsman Service (FOS) or The Pensions Ombudsman who both have the powers to enforce payment of compensation should they uphold your case.
+- Once a form complaint has been lodged with the firm(s) subject to the complaint(s) the firm has 8 weeks to respond.
+If the response is unsatisfactory then the case can be escalated to the Financial Ombudsman Service (FOS) or The Pensions Ombudsman who both have the powers to enforce payment of compensation should they uphold your case.

-- In cases where the firm responsible for the bad or negligent advice has now ceased trading and so cannot respond to a complaint, we use the Financial Services Compensation Scheme (FSCS) who can refund up to £85,000 per claimant in compensation for pension advice should your case meet their eligibility criteria.
+- In cases where the firm responsible was found to have give bad or negligent advice but has now ceased trading and cannot respond to a complaint, your claims processor can still pursue the claim through the Financial Services Compensation Scheme (FSCS) who can refund up to £85,000 per claimant in compensation for if your case meet all their eligibility criteria.